 The Latvian Holocaust Museum is a short 5 minute walk from Riga Central Market.
 The area is not as beautifully restored as Old Town Riga, so it’s an interesting alternative view of the city.

-The museum attempts to showcase life for Latvian Jews before and during the Holocaust.
+The museum showcases life for Latvian Jews before and during the Holocaust.

-I was not aware that the museum is actually located outdoors , so I visited around sunset thinking it would be a good activity for when it got dark.
-Since I was pressed for time, I probably didn’t get a fully accurate representation of the museum, but I did find it to be a little confusing.
+I was not aware that the museum is actually located outdoors, so I visited around sunset thinking it would be a good activity for when it got dark.
+Since the sun was going down fast and I was pressed for time, I probably did not get a fully accurate representation of the museum.
+With that said, it was a little confusing to navigate.

-I wasn’t completely clear on what or where the exhibits were.
-It was easy enough to infer, but I would have loved more information, especially since it’s something that I’m so interested in.
+It wasn’t completely clear what or where the exhibits were.
+It was easy enough to infer, but I would have loved more information, especially since this is a topic I’m very interested in.

 WHAT TO SEE